noi-techpark/odh-docs/source/intro.rst

    An overview of the |odh| Project.

+:numref:`domains-diagram` gives a high level overview of the flow of data within the |odh|\: at the bottom, :term:`sensors <sensor>` gather data from various domains, which are fed to the |odh| Big Data infrastructure and made available through endpoints to (third-party) applications, web sites, and vocal assistants.
+A more technical and in-depth overview can be found in next section, :ref:`architecture-odh`.

 All the data within the |odh| will be easily accessible, preferring open interfaces and APIs which are built on existing standards like `The Open Travel Alliance <https://opentravel.org/>`_ (OTA), `The